schwittlick/tripoly/README.md

 ## TRIPOLY

-Tripoly is a round based, decentralized and multiplayer board-game on the Tezos Blockchain.The aim of this game is to educate about renewable and sustainable projects in a simple, playful and interactive way.
+Tripoly is a round based, decentralised and multiplayer board-game on the Tezos Blockchain.The aim of this game is to educate about renewable and sustainable projects in a simple, playful and interactive way.

 Some of you may know the Anti-Monopoly games.
 We love the idea of being Tripoly is another disruptive form of Anti-monopoly.
 We turn the values game of Monopoly around and re-shape it for the future of web3 : from a capitalistic dynamic to an open source knowledge game using the conventions and the features of the metaverse.

-Are you ready?
+Are you ready? 🎲

 ![alt text](./images/screenshot.png "Screenshot of the game board of Tripoly")